Ask Financer

 The 28/36 Rule Baseline Calculation for an $800K House

 Most lenders use the 28/36 rule to determine how much house you can afford.
-For an $800,000 home with a 20% down payment, your monthly mortgage payment will be around $4,800.
+For an $800,000 home with a 20% down payment, your monthly mortgage payment (principal and interest alone) will be around $3,837 at a 6.0% rate.

 How Down Payment Size Affects Income Requirements

-Your down payment dramatically impacts the income you'll need:
+Your down payment has a direct impact on the income you'll need:

 Debt-to-Income Ratio Limits